Confidence, Cooperation & Critical Observation

 Form II is the senior class of the Lower School.
 The students prepare for a future in the Upper School by learning to work independently and to handle their time responsibly.
 Form II students take English, twentieth-century American history, algebra, environmental studies, a foreign language, music, and two arts electives.
 Programs such as a week-long camping trip teach the boys more about themselves as individuals and as members of their class.

 Because students in Forms I and II no longer have homeroom teachers, they meet instead with faculty advisors.
-Shortly before the start of the school year, the five or six advisors in each form meet and divide the class into groups of twelve to fifteen students each, and these groups meet twice weekly to discuss important issues in the academic and social life of the students or to organize special projects.
+Shortly before the start of the school year, the advisors in each form meet and divide the class into groups of about nine students, and these groups meet two or three times weekly to for seasonally themed and community-building activities.
 In addition, some students seek out their advisors privately.
 The advisor oversees, in a broad way, a student’s progress from quarter to quarter and writes a summary comment on each report card.

 Located in Washington D.C., St. Albans School is a private, all boys day and boarding school.
 For more than a century, St. Albans has offered a distinctive educational experience for young men in grades 4 through 12.
 While our students reach exceptional academic goals and exhibit first-rate athletic and artistic achievements, as an Episcopal school we place equal emphasis upon moral and spiritual education.